Questions to Consider Before Using PetroFix

 During injection to the subsurface PetroFix may flow into nearby monitoring wells, as evidenced by sampling the well and finding the water color to be black.
 This occurrence is not uncommon and is simply the result of the PetroFix material flowing out into the natural flux zones of the subsurface.

 The injection of PetroFix is intended to coat the contaminated aquifer matrix with the PetroFix particles.
 Much of this process occurs immediately are the process of having all particles drop from suspension and binding to the aquifer matrix may take up to 1-3 months.
-To ensure that PetroFix entering monitoring wells at the time of injection does not drop from suspension within a monitoring well bore and filter pack, the material can flushed from impacted wells upon completion of injection activities.
+To ensure that PetroFix entering monitoring wells at the time of injection does not drop from suspension within a monitoring well bore and filter pack, the material can be flushed from impacted wells upon completion of injection activities.
 This simply pushes any PetroFix suspended with in the monitoring wells back out into the aquifer where the particles will drop form suspension.
 This step helps to preserve the integrity of the monitoring well and ensures that water samples obtained from the well in the future are representative of groundwater within the aquifer itself.
 Regenesis can provide specific instructions for the flushing of monitoring wells.

 Can I have REGENESIS develop a PetroFix design for me instead of my own involvement?
 When can REGENESIS do this?